MicrosoftDocs/windows-driver-docs-ddi/wdk-ddi-src/content/wdfrequest/nc-wdfrequest-evt_wdf_request_impersonate.md

   {...}
 ```

-The <b>EVT_WDF_REQUEST_IMPERSONATE</b> function type is defined in the Wdfrequest.h header file.
-To more accurately identify errors when you run the code analysis tools, be sure to add the `_Use_decl_annotations_` annotation to your function definition.
-The `_Use_decl_annotations_` annotation ensures that the annotations that are applied to the <b>EVT_WDF_REQUEST_IMPERSONATE</b> function type in the header file are used.

-The following restrictions also apply:

- - When the driver calls [**WdfRequestImpersonate**](https://docs.microsoft.com/windows-hardware/drivers/ddi/wdfrequest/nf-wdfrequest-wdfrequestimpersonate) with `ImpersonationLevel = SecurityIdentification`, the callback cannot call **LoadLibrary** or perform any action requiring an access check.

- - The same principle applies to DLL delay load.
-Consider an example in which the driver impersonates at identification level, and the callback calls **GetUserNameW**.
-Because this API in turn delay loads another DLL and calls **GetUserNameExW**, the initial call might fail with **ERROR_PROC_NOT_FOUND** or **ERROR_BAD_IMPERSONATION_LEVEL**.
-In such a case, the callback should instead call **GetUserNameExW** directly.

 For more information about the requirements for function declarations, see <a href="https://docs.microsoft.com/windows-hardware/drivers/devtest/declaring-functions-by-using-function-role-types-for-kmdf-drivers">Declaring Functions by Using Function Role Types for KMDF Drivers</a>.